A figure-of-merit-based framework to evaluate photovoltaic materials

-Another interesting application of the $\Gamma_\mathrm{PV}$ FOM is tracking the progress of different PV absorbers and their record solar cells through history.
+Finally, the $\Gamma_\mathrm{PV}$ FOM can be used to track the progress of different PV absorbers and their record solar cells through history.
 These timelines are plotted in Fig.~\ref{fig:history} for four PV absorber types and can be related to technological breakthroughs in absorber processing and to device structure/interface innovations.
-As an example, let us follow the history of CIGSe.
-Record CIGSe cells between 1985 and 1996 were operating at the maximum efficiency allowed by the absorber's bulk quality at that time.
-During this period, the FOM of CIGSe improved due to increases in $\tau$ and $n$ following the introduction of a Cu-rich growth phase, as well as Na and Ga incorporation.~\cite{Scheer2011} Steady improvements to the three-stage evaporation process in CIGSe over the next decade~\cite{Scheer2011} resulted in significantly longer carrier lifetimes and a large increase in the $\Gamma_\mathrm{PV}$ FOM.
+As an example, let us follow the history of CIGSe (data shown in Table~S6).
+Record CIGSe cells between 1985 and 1996 were operating near the maximum efficiency allowed by the absorber's bulk quality at that time.
+In this period, the FOM of CIGSe improved due to increases in $\tau$ and $n$ following the introduction of a Cu-rich growth phase, as well as Na and Ga incorporation~\cite{Scheer2011}.
+Steady improvements to the three-stage evaporation process in CIGSe over the next decade~\cite{Scheer2011} resulted in significantly longer carrier lifetimes and a large increase in the $\Gamma_\mathrm{PV}$ FOM.
 However, the device quality as of 2009 was no longer sufficient for CIGSe cells to achieve their full potential.
-The main breakthrough allowing CIGSe solar cells to again approach their $\eta_\mathrm{\Gamma,sq}$ efficiency limit in the 2020's was the introduction of an alkali post-deposition treatment (2013) to improve the charge-separating heterointerface.~\cite{Chirila2013}
+The main breakthrough allowing CIGSe solar cells to again approach their $\eta_\mathrm{\Gamma,sq}$ efficiency limit in the 2020's was the introduction of an alkali post-deposition treatment (2013) to improve the charge-separating heterointerface~\cite{Chirila2013}.